 Other Common Names of Vervain: Common or European vervain, enchanter’s plant, herb-of-the-cross, herb of grace, holy herb, ma bian cao, pigeon’s grass, pigeonweed, simpler’s joy, verbena.

-Habitat: Vervain was brought from Europe to North America and is now commonly found growing not only in North America, but also North Africa, China and Japan.
+Habitat: Vervain was brought from Europe to North America and is now commonly found growing not only in North America, but also in North Africa, China, and Japan.

 This plant does well in well-drained soil and full sun and it is often found growing along the edge of roads and in meadows.